Welcome to the Blog!

 We are a not for profit cross cultural organization, founded in 1958 by Dr. James H. Robinson.
-We travel to Africa and the Diaspora during the summer for 7 weeks.
-We are always looking for eager, open minded participants who are ready to step outside of their comfort zone to participate!
+We travel to Africa and the Diaspora during the summer for seven weeks.
+We are always looking for eager, open minded participants who are ready to step outside of their comfort zone!

-The Africa Program has 3 components: three orientation days before departure, six work weeks on a development project in the host country, and one week travel in the host country.
+The program has three components: three orientation days before departure, six work weeks on a development project in the host country, and one week travel in the host country.

-Upon selection as a participant, you will receive a bibliography of relevant background materials and a profile of your host country.
-You are also encouraged to research for your personal, academic and/or professional interests.
+Upon selection as a participant, you will receive relevant background materials and a profile of your host country.
+You are encouraged to research for your personal, academic and/or professional interests.

 The time you spend as a member of a Crossroads group is designed to provide an immersion in the culture of the host community.
-You will be part of an international group made up of 8 to 10 men and women of various racial, cultural, regional and educational backgrounds.
-Under the guidance of a group leader, Crossroads groups join with a community for 6 weeks on a project that involves local people and Crossroaders working together.
+You will be part of a group made up of 8 to 10 men and women of various racial, cultural, regional and educational backgrounds.
+Under the guidance of a group leader, Crossroads groups join a community on a project that involves local people and Crossroaders working together.
 All Crossroads projects are community-initiated, and you live and work with hosts who have designed the project.